camunda/camunda-docs-static/enterprise/content/announcement.md

 * Support for Microsoft SQL Server 2019
 * Support for CockroachDB v20.1.3
-* Support for Wildfly Application Server 20.0
+* Support for WildFly Application Server 20.0
 * Support for JBoss EAP 7.3

 ## Camunda Platform 7.13